 - Emotional Abuse in Childhood as Harmful as Violence or Neglect

 Parents, teachers, and other adults can take steps to protect children from child abuse.
 Talk to children about protecting their bodies.
 They should know that no one has a right to touch or look at their bodies, nor should they be pressured into touching or doing anything with adults.
-Everyone, including adults, should be aware of who commits these types of crimes: While strangers may be child abusers, it is more commonly a parent or someone who has been given child custody.
+Everyone, including adults, should be aware of who commits these types of crimes: While strangers may be child abusers, it is more commonly a parent or someone who has been given child custody or spoken to a child custody attorney.
 Being observant can also help prevent children from becoming victims of abuse.
 Be aware of individuals who take a special interest in a child, and understand what the risk factors are.

 - Prevent Child Abuse